decretist/Dissertation/Chapter2/chapter2.md

 extracts from patristic authorities and secular law, often accompanied by traditional inscriptions ascribing the texts (accurately or inaccurately) to recognized authoritative sources.
 Gratian met this expectation.
-Around four-fifths of the text of the vulgate *Decretum* comes from the tradition of canonical texts accumulated over the first millennium of the church's history.
-An extremely important part of the authorial activity of Gratian, then, did consist precisely in the collection and selection of material from the canonical tradition and in his presentation and organization of the texts
+Around seventy percent of the text of the vulgate *Decretum* comes from the tradition of canonical texts accumulated over the first millennium of the church's history.[^13] An extremely important part of the authorial activity of Gratian, then, did consist precisely in the collection and selection of material from the canonical tradition and in his presentation and organization of the texts